stephenfriedman/Cryptocurrency/README.md

 ### Ethereum
 A [smart contract](https://en.wikipedia.org/wiki/Smart_contract) public blockchain based token second to Bitcoin at $30 billion.
 Many other cryptocurrencys utilize Ethereum's smart contract technology.
 Ethereum functions as a smart contract environment that can be used in [DAPPS](https://blockgeeks.com/guides/dapps-the-decentralized-future/).
-Wallets can be easiy made at [MyEtherWallet] (https://www.myetherwallet.com/).
+Wallets can be easiy made at [MyEtherWallet](https://www.myetherwallet.com/).
 Ethereum addresses are capable of holding Ethereum and other ERC20 based tokens.
 Ethereum is widely available and is listed on most exchanges.
-ERC20 tokens like [district0x](https://district0x.io/) and [OmiseGo] (https://omg.omise.co/) leverage smart contracts in their applications.
+ERC20 tokens like [district0x](https://district0x.io/) and [OmiseGo](https://omg.omise.co/) leverage smart contracts in their applications.

 | Unit   | Decimal (ETH)       |
 |:------:|---------------------|